 Roaring River Nature Park is on-site of the Roaring River Estate, a 17th-century slavery plantation.

-Owned by Colonel Peter Beckford, horse trader and Lieutenant-General of Jamaica in 1702 and William Beckford, a writer, and sugarcane farmer.
+Owned by Colonel Peter Beckford, horse trader and Lieutenant-General of Jamaica in 1702 and his brother William Beckford, a writer, and sugarcane farmer.

 Peter Beckford emigrated to Jamaica in 1662.
 He became active in island politics and served as the first Custos of Kingston.
 He died some fifty-odd years later when he intervened in a riot in the Jamaica House of Assembly.